Most cat owners are used to seeing their furry feline friends bring up the occasional furball.

 Why is my cat vomiting white foam?

-There are many reasons that your cat could be vomiting white foam.
+There are many reasons why your cat could be vomiting white foam.
 Determining the reason requires insight into your cat’s behavior.

 The frequency with which the vomiting occurs will also help inform you of potential causes.